Duplicate Records (Diagnosis)

 FAQ

-Duplicate records: common questions
+Duplicate records: 5 questions answered

 Duplicates cleared.
 Next: audit the full data quality chain.